-At least 135 million people worldwide will suffer from severe problems with emotion regulation in their lifetime and need DBT.
+At least 135 million people worldwide will suffer from severe problems with emotion regulation in their lifetime and need Dialectical Behavior Therapy (DBT).
 Behavioral Tech is committed to making effective treatment easier to access by working to increase the number of trained professionals who can deliver DBT and building the local expertise of DBT training organizations worldwide.
-Our impact is driven by providing providing DBT training, resources, and research.
+Our impact is driven by providing DBT training, resources, and research.

 Over 40,000 clinicians attended a Behavioral Tech DBT workshop or training.